-In direct input mode, the channel's switching state (ON/OFF) is controlled by the logic state of the direct input signal with the default values (00) of turn-on delay and slew rate, specified in Table 5.
+In direct input mode, the channel's switching state (ON/OFF) basically follows the logic state of the direct input signal with the turn-on delay and slew rate specified in Table 5.

 In internal clock mode, the switching state is controlled by an internal clock signal (Internal clock and internal PWM (Clock_int_s bit = 1)).
 Frequency, slew rate, duty-cycle, and turn-on delay are programmable independently for both channels.